NoroffFEU/programming-foundations-ca-GargusS/README.md

-# The Toyota Object report
+# The Toyota Object Report

-##### A Javascript object by Geir Sønnesyn
+##### A JavaScript Object by Geir Sønnesyn

 ---

-## My initial thoughts
+## My Initial Thoughts

-Recently I purchased a new, used car and found it interesting to make this car my object for this assignment.
+Recently, I purchased a new used car and found it interesting to use this car as the object for this assignment.

-### The process
+### The Process

-Starting out with studying what goes into an object with regard to the syntax, what parts that it can consist of, and the requirements of the assignment.
-According to the CA delivery instructions, the object had to consist of :
+To start, I considered the syntax and parts that go into creating an object, as well as the requirements of the assignment.
+According to the CA delivery instructions, the object had to include:

 - String
 - Number